-Joey Boese (pronounced boze-EH) enters his third season as the strength and conditioning coach for the Bulldog football team.
+Joey Boese (pronounced boze-EH) enters his fourth season as the strength and conditioning coach for the Bulldog football team.
 Boese, who played collegiately at Wisconsin, came to Fresno State after four years at Texas A&M, the last two of which were spent working with Bulldog head coach Tim DeRuyter.

 In 2012, his first season at Fresno State, Boese was instrumental in preparing the Bulldogs physically to make the change from a pro style to a spread offense and from a 4-3 to a 3-4 defense.

 Prior to joining the Fresno State staff, Boese was the first assistant strength and conditioning coach for the Aggie football team from 2008-11.
 In that role, he instructed all phases of the team's training program, including implementing speed and burst workouts, teaching Olympic and technical lifts and preparing athletes for the NFL combine.
 During his stay in College Station, Texas A&M advanced to the Independence, Cotton and the Meineke Car Care Bowl where the Aggies defeated Northwestern on Dec.
 31, 2011 with DeRuyter as the interim head coach.

 Boese also worked as the head strength and conditioning coach for the baseball squad from August 2009 to July 2011, helping the Aggies reach the 2011 College World Series.
 He helped train eight Major League Baseball Draft picks in 2011, as well as the sixth player chosen in the 2010 Draft in pitcher Barret Loux.